Krasnomakov-Bureau-Info/cogSOC/taxonomy/README.md

 Analogy to ATT&CK: MITRE ATT&CK catalogs adversary TTPs and maps them to documented groups and campaigns; this taxonomy similarly catalogs harassment / coercion / disruption techniques so recurring behaviors become recognizable operational patterns rather than “random incidents.”

-Practical result: A disciplined log (10 → 50 → 100 events) evolves into a professional dossier—harder to ignore, easier to escalate deterministically, and better aligned with how law enforcement, regulators, or courts evaluate persistence, intent, harm, and proportional response.
+Practical result: A disciplined log evolves into a professional dossier—harder to ignore, easier to escalate deterministically, and better aligned with how law enforcement, regulators, or courts evaluate persistence, intent, harm, and proportional response.

 Conclusion: Treat each observation as a potential evidentiary brick.
 Capture it once, in a standard form, with minimal interpretation.
 Over time the structured accumulation supplies the leverage (credibility, clarity, precedence mapping) that isolated complaints lack.
 This is how you convert lived experience into a defensible, referenceable case file.